MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathQuoteSpaces](/windows/desktop/api/shlwapi/nf-shlwapi-pathquotespacesa) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathQuoteSpaces](/windows/win32/api/shlwapi/nf-shlwapi-pathquotespacesw) .

-## <a name="relativepathto"></a> ATLPath::RelativePathTo
+## <a name="relativepathto"></a>ATLPath:: RelativePathTo

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathRelativePathTo](/windows/desktop/api/shlwapi/nf-shlwapi-pathrelativepathtoa).
+Bu işlev [PathRelativePathTo](/windows/win32/api/shlwapi/nf-shlwapi-pathrelativepathtow)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi